fridayali/Gallipoli-Rocketry-Hybrid-Rocket-Simulation/README.md

 # Gallipoli-Hybrid-Rocket-Simulation
-This created for Hybrid Rocket Simulation that uses some calculations and mathematic models
+This is created for Hybrid Rocket Simulation that uses some calculations and mathematic models